Amy Beach: Symphonic works

-She wrote the Gaelic Symphony (1896) and the Piano Concerto in C-sharp minor.
+Beach wrote the Gaelic Symphony (1896) and the Piano Concerto in C-sharp minor (1898−99).
 Another orchestral piece, Bal masque, has a solo piano version.
 Two further pieces, Eilende Wolken and Jephthah's Daughter, are for orchestra with voice.

 Choral works

-Sacred choral works among Beach's compositions are mainly for 4 voices and organ, but a few are for voices and orchestra, two being the Mass in E-flat major (1892) and her setting of St. Francis's Canticle of the Sun (1924, 1928), first performed at St. Bartholomew's in New York.
+Beach's sacred choral works are mainly for four voices and organ, but a few are for voices and orchestra, two being the Mass in E-flat major (1892) and her setting of St. Francis's Canticle of the Sun (1924, 1928), first performed at St. Bartholomew's in New York.
 A setting of the Te Deum with organ was first performed by the choir of men and boys at Emmanuel Episcopal Church in Boston.
 The Capitol Hill Choral Society of Washington, D.C., recorded the Canticle of the Sun, seven Communion Responses, and other pieces by Beach in 1998, led by its Musical Director Betty Buchanan, who founded the Society in 1983.

 There are some tens of secular choral works, accompanied by orchestra, piano, or organ.
 Publisher Arthur P. Schmidt once complained to Beach that her "choral pieces had practically no sale".

 Chamber music

-Her chamber music compositions include a violin and piano sonata (recorded on seven different labels), a Romance and three further pieces for violin and piano, a piano trio, a string quartet, and a piano quintet.
+Beach's chamber music compositions include a violin sonata (recorded on seven different labels), a romance and three further pieces for violin and piano, a piano trio, a string quartet, and a piano quintet.

 Of the over 300 works by Amy Beach which were published during her lifetime and included almost every genre, the largest category is her art songs and vocal chamber music.
 Beyond these, she wrote many chamber works and transcriptions for piano, including Variations on Balkan Themes, Beach's "longest and most important solo" piano work, which was composed in 1904, in response to revolts in the Balkans against the then ruling Ottoman Empire.
 Twelve are instrumental chamber works.
 One notable aspect of Beach's musicianship was her role as a virtuoso pianist, in which she regularly performed both her own compositions and those of others.
 She toured extensively in Germany, New England, and all the way to the Pacific Coast, where she brought European-American concert music to the western states.
 Among two of Beach's most frequently performed instrumental works are the Sonata in A Minor for Piano and Violin, Op.
-34 and the Quintet in F# minor, Op.
+34 and the Quintet in F♯ minor, Op.
 67, as both were programmed extensively in the United States and Germany.
 Another noteworthy work which illustrates Beach's skill and adherence to tradition as a composer is her String Quartet, Op.
 89.